 Due West, S. C., Nov.
 21.-Bennett Haynes, a young man from Honeapath, was shot and instantly killed last night by a young woman, who lived in the red light district.
 Haynes, with several other young men were carousing about the house, which has anything but a good reputatino, when they became mixed up in a row.
-The young men were drinking, the women were in bed, and another homicide hasbeen added to the long list inSouthCarozint's record.

-The woman who did the shooting is only 18 and had a seven month's old baby in her arms as she passed through here on her way to jail, she did not seem to realize her position and was laughing at the by-standers jokes.
-The deceased was a widower of only the The Kind You Have Always Bough Zears the Chart thickers
+The young men were drinking, the women were in bed, and an- Cnly slight damage was done to other homicide hasbeen added to the the stairway and coiling.
+The ing is only 18 and had a seven month's old baby in her arms as she passed through here on her way to jail, she did not seem to realize her position and was laughing at the by-standers jokes.
+The deceased was a widower of only three weeks.

--It was found necessary Thursday morning to remove the hand of Miss Minnie Russell, who was injured at the College Saturday afternoon.
-The operation was performed by Dr. W. G. Stevens, asnicely. -Rock Hill Record.
+-lt was found necessary Thursday morning to remove the hand of Miss Minnie Russell, who was injured at the College Saturday afternoon.
+The operation was performed by Dr. W. G. Stevens, asnicely. - Rock Hill Record.